amazon-archives/aws-full-stack-template/README.md

 ### Cleaning up

-To tear down your application and remove all resources associated with the AWS Full-Stack Template, follow these steps:
+To tear down your application and remove all resources associated with AWS Full-Stack Template, follow these steps:

 1. Log into the [Amazon S3 Console](https://console.aws.amazon.com/s3) and  delete the buckets created for the demo app.
    - There should be two buckets created for AWS Full-Stack Template.
 The buckets will be titled "X" and "X-pipeline", where "X" is the name you specified in the CloudFormation wizard under the AssetsBucketName parameter.